jacky599r/Font-Awesome-Pro-5/CONTRIBUTING.md

 ## Reporting Issues & Submitting Ideas/Requests
 Found a problem with Font Awesome Pro?
-Want to see a specific icon revised/added?
 Feel free to submit an issue on the GitHub project.
 But please keep the following in mind:

 1. Please be nice.
 Font Awesome is a happy place.
 2. Please [search](https://github.com/FortAwesome/Font-Awesome-Pro/search?type=Issues) to see if your issue was already reported.
 If it was, join in on the conversation or upvote that issue.